Cyncrovee/CryptumText/README.md

 # Cryptum Text

-Cryptum Text is a GTK based text/code editor written in Rust and powered by Relm4 and sourceview5.
+Cryptum Text is a GTK based text/code editor written in Rust and powered by GTK-RS, Relm4, Sourceview5, and Libadwaita.

 ![A screenshot of Cryptum Text with a file list open, and the main editor content being it's own source code.](./images/cryptum-text-image.png)
 (Above: Cryptum Text with it's own source code, as is tradition.)